expert-love/IELTS/Writing/unit3/task2.md

 themselves and their countries.
 Naturally, because the __international competitions__ involve so many people, they are very large and complex events.
 This means that they are also very expensive to host.
 Despite this expense, however, __competition to host these events__ is very fierce, for varios reasons.

+####Body Paragraph

+__The first and most important reason why___ cities compete to host international sporting events is prestige.
+Governments and city officials are aware that hosting a large international sporting event will lift a city's profile and give that city a lot of positive publicity.
+For example, when Sydney hosted the 2000 Olympic Games, journalists from all over the world came to Australia.
+As well as writing o talking about the Olympics events, these journalist also montioned the host city and the host country.
+This resulted in a lot o free, positive publicity for Sydney and Australia.
+Therefore, governments hope that hosting an international event will result in favourable media coverage and greater prestige for the host city and country.

+####Body Paragraph 2
+Related to this first reason is another benefit of hosting an international sporting event, and that is, tourism.
+Governmets hope to attract more tourist and increase earnings from tourism.
+This can be seen in the short-term, with an increase in visitors attending the sporting event itself, and later, with an increased number of tourists visiting because the have heard about the city or country which hosted the event.

+###Conclusion
+___In conclusion___, it is benefits such as these which encourage governments and city officials to apply to host international sporting events.
+This is despite the expense involved in holding these competitions.